 If you’re involved in the metalworking industry, you often hear the terms welding and fabrication.
 People sometimes use the two terms interchangeably, but there’s a distinct difference between fabrication and welding.

 What is the difference between welding and fabrication?
-The best explanation is that fabrication is the overall process of manufacturing metal, whereas welding is one single part of the fabricating process.
-You could say that fabrication may include welding, but welding is always a part of fabrication.
+Metal fabrication is the overall process of manufacturing metal, whereas welding is one single part of the fabricating process.
+Fabrication may include welding, but welding is always a part of fabrication.
 You can fabricate metal parts without welding but, if you’re welding, you’re definitely fabricating your end product.

 There are different skill sets involved in the fabrication process and the welding trade.
 Both welders and metal fabricators are highly trained craftspeople that often overlap tasks in the overall metal manufacturing industry.

 The simplest definition of welding is that it involves joining metal pieces together.
 Welding can also include glass and thermoplastics but, for the most part, people associate welding with metals.
 Welders merge metals as part of the fabrication process.

 The term fabrication refers to the larger group of tasks involved in making metal products.
 It includes the whole manufacturing process from designing products to their final finish.
 Fabricators are responsible for taking product concepts and utilizing any number of complex procedures to turn a vision into a metallic reality.
 One of those highly skilled procedures is welding.

 Many metal fabricators are also trained and competent welders.
 Many welders also act as fabricators.
 A person’s role of welder or fabricator can change depending on the facility and the specific job they are working on.
 For instance, you might be employed primarily as a welder but also take on the tasks of cutting, bending, shaping and finishing your project.
 Or, your primary role is a metal fabricator, and you do some welding as part of getting the job done.